 The Muse

-History Meets Art at One location
+History Meets Art at One Location

 The Muse —the umbrella name for a long-established, award-winning cultural institution, the Lake of the Woods Museum, and the newly constructed Douglas Family Art Centre—sits in the very heart of downtown Kenora, forming a vibrant cultural campus.

 These two significant cultural facilities have blossomed from a seed planted many years ago by the citizens of Kenora, who understood the value of preserving the community’s history and presenting its unique culture.
-It was 1964 when Kenora Town Council established the museum.
+It was 1964 when the Kenora Town Council established the museum.

 Originally housed in the town’s former land registry office, the Lake of the Woods Museum flourished in those early years, growing its collection, cultivating community support, and establishing high standards in exhibition work.
-Within 15 years, the existing premises became insufficient and a new home was sought.
+Within 15 years, the existing premises became insufficient, and a new home was sought.
 In 1986, a larger facility was constructed right across the park from the original museum building.
 It provided a better-suited space for the impressive collection, for more actively engaging the community, and for future growth.

 Some 30 years later, another growth opportunity presented itself.

 In 2015, long-time summer residents Nicki and Bryce Douglas approached the museum with a potential donation.
 For 30 years, the Douglases had been collecting the Lake of the Woods works of Canadian artist Walter J. Phillips.
 The works in the collection included watercolours, colour woodcuts, and wood engravings, and provide a gentle and nuanced interpretation of Lake of the Woods captured by Phillips during his family’s summer vacations at the lake from the 1910s until the late 1920s.
 Phillips, a master watercolourist, is also recognized as the pioneer of the colour woodblock in Canada.
-Among his best-known and most-loved images are those of Lake of the Woods.
+Among his best-known and most-loved images are those of the Lake of the Woods.

 Flying Island, one of Walter J. Phillips coloured woodcut prints.
 This is one of over 60 pieces in the Douglas Family Art Centre’s foundational collection.